Kristina01111000/Drws_site/README.md

 - still getting emails from 4elelife, also comment checking requests
 - nutrition page done
 - personal growth needs work, which text do you want on it?
-- body awareness done,
+- body awareness done
-- does he still want seperators now that the page is smaller
+- does he still want seperators now that the page is smaller?
+- fixed the promo page